 USTR and the Interagency Trade Enforcement Center (ITEC) are under-resourced, so they lack the capacity to think strategically about the implications of foreign economic and trade policies, and they can't pursue trade-enforcement activities as vigorously as is necessary to counter new forms of protectionism.
-Congress should increase USTR funding to match the administrations' FY 2015 budget request of \$56 million and fund ITEC and the International Trade Administration (ITA) at the levels proposed in the administration's FY 2016 budget request.
+Congress should increase USTR funding to match the administration's FY 2019 budget request of \$63 million, increase ITA's budget by \$3 million, and provide \$90 million for ITA's Enforcement and Compliance Unit so that the United States can better contest counterfeit or other IP-infringing goods and services from entering the country.